 A Multimodal BOL should carry the name of the carrier.
 Either carrier or its named agent can sign this BOL.
 Similarly, the shipper or its named agent can sign the document.

-This document must state if the shipment is dispatched, or the carrier has taken charge of the shipment at a specific location.
-Further, it must also mention the place of dispatch, as well as the final location where the shipment is going.
+This document must state if the shipment is dispatched or if the carrier has taken charge of the shipment at a specific location.
+Further, it must also mention the place of dispatch and the final location where the shipment is going.

 Generally, a BOL is the only original transport document.
 But, if there is more than one original copy of this BOL, then the document must state that.